Wolverine971/9takes/src/blog/people/politicians/Donald-Trump.md

 ## The Legacy of a Challenger

 Trump's long-term aspirations have evolved over time, but his core motivations remain rooted in Type 8 characteristics.
-Initially, he stated, "I'm running for office in a country that's essentially bankrupt, and it needs a successful businessman."
+Initially, he stated, "**I'm running for office in a country that's essentially bankrupt, and it needs a successful businessman.**"

 While his vision has adapted to political realities, his drive to make an impact and leave a lasting legacy remains constant.
 As he looks to the future, Trump continues to embody the Type 8's desire to shape the world according to their vision.